tomekz/aws-lab/lab-kafka/README.md

 - `ansible` - runs ansible playbooks to install docker and provision kafka cluster `destroy` input parameter is used to destroy the infrastructure.
 If it's set to `true` then the pipeline will destroy the infrastructure instead of creating it.

-Additional pipeline `.github/workflows/deploy_service.yaml` file is triggered automatically on every push to `main` branch.
+Additional pipeline `.github/workflows/deploy_service.yaml` is triggered automatically on every push to `main` branch.
 It builds docker image and pushes it to AWS ECR repository.
 Then it deploys the image to ECS cluster.